 2. The P2A session establishment is handled via 5GC and IMS system.

-3. NEF notifies the MMTel Enabler Server of the new IMS session event for the DCH Application.
+3. NEF notifies the MMTel Enabler Server of the new IMS session event for the DC Application.

-4. The MMTel Enabler Server notifies the DCH Application Server of the new request for DCH media.
+4. The MMTel Enabler Server notifies the DC Application Server of the new request for DC media.

-5. The DCH Application Server accepts the request and provides the MDC2 media resource requested.
+5. The DC Application Server accepts the request and provides the MDC2 media resource requested.

-6. The MMTel Enabler Server utilizes the IMS session update capability exposed by the NEF [8] to request addition of the DCH media to the existing IMS MMTel Call Session.
+6. The MMTel Enabler Server utilizes the IMS session update capability exposed by the NEF [8] to request addition of the DC media to the existing IMS MMTel Call Session.